 A neuro-optometrist diagnoses and treats neurological conditions that impact the functioning of the visual system.

 The first step is to have a complete functional visual evaluation to determine which visual skills are lacking.
 After the initial diagnosis, Dr. David Coleman and Dr. Jeff Coleman will recommend the most suitable treatment.
 For diplopia patients, a fully personalized neuro-optometric rehabilitation therapy program is most often prescribed.
 This specialized form of vision therapy can help you regain lost visual skills or develop new ones, and trains the eyes to work in unison with the brain.
 The result: long-lasting clear and unified vision.

 Neuro-optometric rehabilitation therapy for double vision can effectively treat the underlying neurological condition using prisms, therapeutic lenses, filters, and patching.
 The use of prisms is often prescribed to patients with diplopia, as the prism bends the light to match the displacement of the affected eye, allowing the patient to see a single image.

 A functional visual evaluation with Dr. David Coleman and Dr. Jeff Coleman is especially crucial for patients who’ve sustained a head injury — however mild — as visual symptoms may result from the trauma.

 Additionally, if you suspect your child has diplopia or any other visual problem, it’s best to bring them in for a functional vision assessment without delay, as children often lack the verbal skills needed to express what they’re seeing.
 A child experiencing double vision may still be able to identify letters and shapes, making it difficult for parents and teachers to detect a problem.

-If you or a loved one is suffering from diplopia, don’t hesitate to call The Vision Therapy Center At Coleman Vision to schedule your appointment today.
+If you or a loved one is suffering from diplopia, don’t hesitate to call The Neuro-Optometry Center At Coleman Vision to schedule your appointment today.